HomeBlog Home

 Poor ventilation is an issue that home inspectors look forWhile you likely will not run into issues with the ventilation in newer builds, older homes usually have ventilation problems.
 Poor ventilation will lead to moisture buildup, wood rot, termite infestations, mold development, and foundation issues.
 Home inspectors will trek into your attic to determine the state of your home's ventilation.

 Why is ventilation important?
-Poor ventilation can result in much more work for your HVAC system to keep your home cool and comfortable.
+Poor ventilation can require your HVAC system to work much harder to keep your home cool and comfortable.

-If there is not enough ventilation within your home, a large amount of heat will build up in your attic, raising the overall temperature of your home and sending your cooling system into overdrive.
+If there is not enough ventilation in your home, a large amount of heat will build up in your attic, raising your home's overall temperature and sending your cooling system into overdrive.
 Proper ventilation equals more energy efficiency.

 6. Poor Drainage and Grading